christos99/9432_Christos_Chrysikos_B/README.md

 ### 2. Graphs

 Waiting for benchmarks results.
 I ran an extensive number of Benchmarks with almost all possibles changes that I could do considering the limits that we were given.
-Although I had enough benchmarks already about 10 different, I made a script so that I can see the effects of every individual change reffering to the deafault configuration.
+Although I had enough benchmarks already about 10 different, I made a script so that I can see the effects of every individual change reffering to the default configuration.
 I made that choice beacuse I couldn't think that the mixed benchmarks I had, could give descriptive enough graphs and results.

 ## Third Part

 When we think of designing a CPU cache memmory hierarchy the first thing that comes to mind alogside with performance is the cost.
-Yes it certain that we want to build the faster and most powerfull CPU but we also want to make it as cheap as possible so it's easily distributed and used.
-With that in my mind through my reasearch I collected some information through runnning several simulation with different specifications for CPU Cache design and size.
-I 've listed them below from System 1-6 (I run many different benchmarks but I chose those who had the most sagnifiacant diafferences).
+Yes it is certain that we want to build the fastest and most powerfull CPU but we also want to make it as cheap as possible so it's easily distributed and used.
+With that in my mind through my reasearch I collected some information through runnning several simulations with different specifications for CPU Cache design and size.
+I 've listed them below from System 1-6 (I ran many different benchmarks but I chose those who had the most sagnifiacant differences).

 About the CPU Design, the L1I and L1D cache is the very fist level of cache memmory inside the CPU and therefore the fastest.
 The most commonly used size for those caches is 16-32-64 kB.
-There is a reason we won't make them bigger,first the cost as I mentioned before this SRAM type of memmory is very expensive and second the bigger the cache size we have we are going to have smaller miss rate, that sounds good at first but it creates other kinf o f problems.
+There is a reason we won't make them bigger,first the cost as I mentioned before this SRAM type of memmory is very expensive and second the bigger the cache size the smaller the miss rate, that sounds good at first but it creates other kind of problems.
 There are 3 kinds of misses compulsory, capacity, and conflict.
 When we increase the size the conflict misses increase and when we decrease the size we more compulsory misses.
-It is optimal therfore to find  a sweet spot which in this case is 32-64kB and in some cases 128kB.
+It is therfore optimal to find  a sweet spot which in this case is 32-64kB and in some cases 128kB.
-For L2 Cache the things are a bit different we have a larger sized cache in general ranged from 512kb to 2048 kb and in some cases 4096kB or 8192kB.
+For L2 Cache the things are a bit different we have a larger sized cache in general, ranged from 512kb to 2048 kb and in some cases even 4096kB or 8192kB.
 It is still fast SRAM but not as fast and expensive as the L1.
 We use L2 cache to reduce the penalty from going to the main memory.
 So it 's a Level between CPU - L1 Cache and main memory DRAM.
 Then last we consider the associativity between cache levels.
 Every cache level I reffered to has it's own level of assocaitivity, there are three types of associativity.

  * 1 - way associative or else direct mapped
  * N - way associative
  * Fully associative

- Increasing the associativity increases the complexity of the CPU.
+ Increasing the associativity increases the complexity of the CPU and therefore the cost.
  There is more inforamtion about Caches to the links I 've used bellow.
-Those references I used to make an estimate of what the prices of the caches are going to be.
+Those are the references I used, trying to make an estimate of what the prices of the caches are going to be.

 Cost Estimates: